CauseCade/CauseCade-lessons/Bayesian_Network_Pt_1.md

 node selection to that node, which means the overview component will then display info about that node.
 This is completely equivalent to clicking that node in the network itself.

-With the very Basics out of the way, let's take a look at how Bayes' rule comes into play.
+With the very Basics out of the way, let's take our steps into conditional probabilities.